fletchjp/MERG-Arduino-Software/DUE_CBUS.md

 This is a development of the ecoop1b example to look at monitoring changes using the subject/observer model.
 I have quite a lot of code for this which I am going to adapt.

+## SK Pang codes

+I have downloaded several of the example codes which come with the two channel CAN shield.
+These use the same due_can library used by Duncan's library CBUSSAM3X8E.
+There is also a can_common library.

 ## CBUS Codes

 This is a branch for the location of CBUS codes, some of which will be related to the codes in the main branch.